In Part 1 of this tutorial series, we explained the basics of using widgets in WordPress.

 http://www.yourdomain.com/images/supportbutton.jpg

-For someone to be taken to your contact page when they click on the graphic button, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will then link your button graphic to this URL in Step 3 …
+In order for visitors to go to the contact page when they click on the support button, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will link your button graphic to this URL in Step 3 …

 Step 2 – Create a destination page.